Chart Color Schemes

 Stratton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.6%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 6.5%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
-Vocational credentials are prominent, with 39.1% of residents aged 15+ holding them - advanced diplomas (8.6%) and certificates (30.5%).
+The area's university qualification rate is 9.6%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 6.5%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 39.1% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (30.5%).

 Frequently Asked Questions - Education